Cryptolens/reverse-proxy/README.md

 # reverse-proxy

 In this repository, we have included scripts that are necessary to run a reverse proxy that will forward requests to Cryptolens Web API.
 The goal of this setup is to have a custom url and IP that is used to verify license keys.
-For example, if the IP needs to be from a certain country or if you want to use your custom domain, a reverse proxy can accomplish that.
+For example, if the IP needs to be from a certain geographical location or if you want to use your custom domain, a reverse proxy can accomplish that.

 To get started, the following steps are recommended:
 1. Obtain a Linux VM.